superkabuki/threefive_is_SCTE35/README.md

 * Built-in __Multicast Sender and Receiver__ _hell yes!_
 * [The __SuperKabuki SCTE-35 MPEGTS Packet Injection Engine__](inject.md) was added to __threefive3__ v3.0.39

-#### `Q.` What is SCTE-35?

-#### `A.` SCTE-35 is just encoded binary data, that decodes into about 100  different vars.
-This blob of data is used to signal when to splice in Ad Breaks with commercials and such.
-The variables are used to facillitate this action and to help determine the type and length of commercials.
-As with most things related to streaming video, it's way more complicated than it needs to be, and there are way too many options.

 <br>